 Victims of domestic abuse have rights.
 They can proceed with a criminal complaint, looking to law enforcement and the court to find justice.
 They are also entitled to file a civil lawsuit against their abuser, petitioning the court for just compensation for the injuries and pain they suffered.

 If you or a loved one was the victim of domestic violence or abuse, contact our Baltimore attorney for injured victims of domestic abuse.
 We offer our clients sympathetic, professional and confidential representation.
-To schedule a free appointment, call the Law Offices of Randolph Rice at (410) 694-7291.
+To schedule a free appointment, call the Rice, Murtha & Psoras at (410) 694-7291.

 Victims of Domestic Abuse in Baltimore